 There is so much to choose from, but here are two of the most common solutions that exist:

-- Drip irrigation: these are a series of tubes that connect either to a bag or a container filled with water that is higher than the soil you are watering (and therefore gravity fed) or to an outdoor tap.
+These are a series of tubes that connect either to a bag or a container filled with water that is higher than the soil you are watering (and therefore gravity fed).
 The tubes are either permeable and rest on the surface of your soil or are plastic and have dripping ends positioned above the soil that you can adjust to alter the flow rate of the drips.
-There are alternative drip solutions that have a single spike you can screw onto a 2 litre drinks bottle that can be filled with water and then stuck upside down into the soil.
+There are alternative drip solutions that have a single spike you can screw onto a 2-litre drinks bottle that can be filled with water and then stuck upside down into the soil.
 All of these solutions require patience and monitoring to check the correct amount of water is being fed to your container, but if you get this right, you have pretty much effortless watering for the season, with the exception of refilling gravity fed containers from time to time.

-- Capillary matting: this is matting that you line a large saucer or trough with and then place your containers onto the matting.
-The matting acts as a giant sponge and will soak up water that you pour on to it and reduce your pots from drying out at the base.
-You still need to periodically water your pots to keep them healthy, so it’s rarely a set up and forget solution.
+Matting that you line a large saucer or trough with and then place your containers on.
+The matting acts as a giant sponge and will soak up water that you pour onto it and reduce your pots from drying out at the base.
+You still need to periodically water your pots to keep them healthy, so it’s rarely a setup and forget solution.
 However, it’s ideal in the event you wish to go away for a long weekend.

-Going on holiday and needing piece of mind?
+Going on holiday and need peace of mind?
 There really is no substitute for a friend, family member or neighbour popping by every couple of days to water your plants.
 Perhaps in return, you can treat them to a bundle of joy from Muddy Trowel!